philhanna/pinochle/notes.md

 ## Client behavior

+### Administrator
+- Accepts the list of players and assigns partners
+- Start a game
+- Update score

+### Game
+- Starts with a list of players
+- Choose the first dealer, the one who has picked the high card.
+-
 ### Player
 At some point, each of these need to be done:
 - (Constructor) Pass the server the player name